-At the end of the fast – when the sun has gone down – usually, families and friends will get together for iftar to break their fast.
+At the end of the fast – when the sun has gone down – usually, families and friends will get together for iftar to open their fast in the evening.

-The Muslim Council of Britain is advising families and friends to video call each other during iftar this year during lockdown.
+The Muslim Council of Britain are advising families and friends to video call each other during iftar this year during lockdown.

 Many Muslims also usually go to the mosque to pray, when lockdown restrictions aren’t in place.